Skip to main content

 (e) Provide current population counts or estimates, current population density, and ten-year population projections for counties and populated places within five miles of the project area.

-(D) The applicant shall provide information on cultural and archaeological resources
+(D) Information on cultural and archaeological resources

-(d) Evaluate the visual impacts to the resources identified in paragraph (D) of this rule, and any such resources within ten miles of the project area that are valued specifically for their scenic quality.
+(e) An evaluation of the visual impacts to the resources identified in paragraph (D) of this rule, and any such resources within ten miles of the project area that are valued specifically for their scenic quality.

-(e) Provide photographic simulations or artist's pictorial sketches of the proposed facility from public vantage points that cover the range of landscapes, viewer groups, and types of scenic resources found within the study area.
+(f) Photographic simulations or artist's pictorial sketches of the proposed facility from public vantage points that cover the range of landscapes, viewer groups, and types of scenic resources found within the study area.
 The applicant should explain its selection of vantage points, including any coordination with local residents, public officials, and historic preservation groups in selecting these vantage points.

 (a) A quantification of the acreage impacted.